mbari-org/vars/docs/index.md

-# MBARI's Video Annotation and Reference System
+# MBARI's Video Annotation and Reference System (VARS)

+##### Note

+This is the start of public documentation for VARS and is currently a work-in-progress.